-Compact (Ford Focus or similar) is the most frequently booked rental car type in Hungary.
+Compact (Hyundai Accent or similar) is the most frequently booked rental car type in Hungary.

 Anyone planning to rent a car in Hungary will find the driving experience to be quite simple: traffic drives on the right, and roads are generally in good condition.
 In some rural areas, you may find roads with gravel or other non-smooth surface.
 If driving in the city, it is important to be aware that buses and streetcars always have the right of way and should only be overtaken on the right.